makrai/notes/martin21-sleepy-corpus.md

 ## Chronic sleepiness

 * two corpora have been designed at the Sleep Clinic of Bordeaux Hospital
-* Maintenance of Wakefulness Test Corpus (MWTc) elaborated 2018--2019
+* Maintenance of Wakefulness Test Corpus (MWTc) 2018--2019
   * recordings of 75 patients undertaking a Maintenance of Wakefulness Test
-  * multiple methodology defects that have prevented us from exploiting it
+  * multiple methodology defects prevented us from exploiting it
   * no study has been published based on this corpus
 * Multiple Sleep Latency Test corpus (termed hereafter MSLTc, sec 3.4)
   * studies aiming at estimating chronic sleepiness through voice are based on the MSLTc (13)
   * recordings of 106 patients affected by sleep pathologies
     * These patients present symptoms such as hypersomnolence, a chronic sleepiness impacting their everyday life
+  * labels are
-  * labels are the sleep latencies to a medical test measuring their daytime propensity to fall asleep [the Multiple Sleep Latency Test (MSLT)], and the answer to a short-term subjective sleepiness questionnaire [Karolinska Sleepiness Scale (KSS)].
-This corpus is extensively presented in section
+    * the sleep latencies to a medical test measuring their daytime propensity to fall asleep [the Multiple Sleep Latency Test (MSLT)], and
+    * the answer to a short-term subjective sleepiness questionnaire [Karolinska Sleepiness Scale (KSS)]
   * studies based on this corpus only led to preliminary results
-    * Martin (2020 in fr): an Unweighted Average Recall (mean of the recall on the two classes—termed hereafter UAR) of 60% has been obtained on the detection of daytime propensity to sleep based on voice biomarkers
+    * Martin (2020 in fr): an Unweighted Average Recall (UAR) of 60% on the detection of daytime propensity to sleep based on voice biomarkers
+      * UAR: mean of the recall on the two classes
       * an UAR of 82.6% with a system based on reading errors (15)
-      * the implementation of these systems in medical applications is not ready yet:
+      * the implementation of these systems in medical applications is not ready yet
       * the first suffers from too low accuracy, and
       * the second was a proof of concept based on manual annotation of the recordings by human annotators, not a fully automated process